Mynydd y Lan

 Mynydd y Lan is a 381-metre-high flat-topped hill in Caerphilly county borough in South Wales.
 It falls largely within the community of Ynysddu but its northern and eastern margins are within Crosskeys community.
 Its largely wooded southern and eastern flanks rise steeply from the Sirhowy and Ebbw valleys respectively.
-A wireless transmission station is located towards the northern end of the summit plateau.
-The current name is a possible corruption of Mynydd y Llan (mountain of the church), referencing the parish church of St Tudor, situated on its plateau. the church site has been occupied since the 5th century, with an early British site, being replaced by the Norman 11th century church.
+A wireless transmission station is situated at the northern end of the summit plateau.
+The name "Mynydd y Lan" literally means "mountain of the church", referring to the parish church of St Tudor, which stands on the plateau.
+The church site has been in use since the 5th century, with an early British structure replaced by a Norman church in the 11th century.

 Geology

 The hill is situated towards the southeastern margin of the South Wales Coalfield.
 The summit plateau and upper slopes of the hill are formed from sandstones of the Pennant Sandstone Formation assigned to the Warwickshire Group of the late Carboniferous Period.